astarte-platform/stream-qt5-test/README.md

 - `realm`: the name of the Astarte realm.
 - `persistencyDir`: When using Docker, allows to save the container's persistency through a Docker Volume.

+## Installing the interfaces
+The Stream-qt5-test contains an /interfaces folder, before running it install all the interfaces contained in the .json files in that folder.

 ## Build and run